Upper Upper West Bolton Rock Climbing

 Leave route 2 and head up Bolton Notch road for about 5 miles passing both lower west bolton cliff on the right and Upper West Bolton cliff on the left until you see the cliff on the left.
 You can't miss it.
 Park at the Preston ponds trailhead (up to 4 cars may comfortably park here).
 Take the Preston Ponds trail right between the beaver ponds and head up hill for a short distance until a side trail becomes visible on the right which will take you to the main wall of Double Upper.

-Browse More Classics in Upper Upper West Bolton
+Browse More Rock Climbing Classics in Upper Upper West Bolton

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Upper Upper West Bolton:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Upper Upper West Bolton: